 Guadeloupe?
 Never heard of it…

-If don’t come from the Bahamas, Seychelles or Hawaii… ain’t nobody got time for you and your island they never heard of before.
-Welp, since Google is everybody’s friend, it’s time to take out your pricey iPhones and check out Maps.
+If you don’t come from the Bahamas, Seychelles or Hawaii… nobody’s got time for you and your island they never heard of before.
+Welp, since Google is everybody’s friend, it’s time to get your pricey iPhones and check out Maps.
 Type in Guadeloupe and zoom in… again… yes, again… stop!
 Here we are… welcome to the Caribbean.
 See this island right there?
 It’s my home, baby!

 A butterfly in the Caribbean sea

 Guadeloupe is a gift that keeps on giving — Marie-Galante, la Désirade, les Saintes form Guadeloupe’s dependencies.
 The French part of St Martin and St Barthelemy used to be dependencies too.
 Today they are autonomous.